 The New Technologies and Logistics Commission promotes collaboration and exchange of respective knowledge, experience and studies, if needed by organizing meetings and seminars, in the field of:

-- Materials, such as protection and intervention equipment, technical means for criminal investigation, forensic systems;
+1 Download files from Linux server.
+Materials, such as protection and intervention equipment, technical means for criminal investigation, forensic systems;

-- Information and communication technology, including intranet, radio and satellite capabilities;
+3. Information and communication technology, including intranet, radio and satellite capabilities;

-- Means of transportation and other logistic issues;
+4. Means of transportation and other logistic issues;

-- Any other pertaining area of interest.
+5. Any other pertaining area of interest.

-Attributions of the European Affairs Commission
+Attributions of the International Affairs Commission

 Attributions and working procedures for the Secretariat of the Presidency

-- The Institution in charge of the Presidency sets up, for its one-year mandate, a Secretariat of the Presidency located at its Directorate/Headquarters, which:
+1. The Institution in charge of the Presidency sets up, for its one-year mandate, a Secretariat of the Presidency located at its Directorate/Headquarters, which:

-- conducts all activities generated by this Agreement;
+a. conducts all activities generated by this Agreement;

-- facilitates contacts among the Commissions and acts as liaison with the Points of Contact from each Institution;
+b. facilitates contacts among the Commissions and acts as liaison with the Points of Contact from each Institution;

-- identifies Gendarmeries and Police Forces with Military Status around the world and submits proposals to the Senior Council pertaining to initiating cooperation processes with them, on a case by case basis, in view of the spread of the Association model and the creation of a gendarmerie worldwide network;
+c. identifies Gendarmeries and Police Forces with Military Status around the world and submits proposals to the Senior Council pertaining to initiating cooperation processes with them, on a case by case basis, in view of the spread of the Association model and the creation of a gendarmerie worldwide network;

-- internationally promotes the Gendarmeries and Police Forces with Military Status model to partners(organizations, associations, institutions, etc.) in order to provide a leading role for the Association within the gendarmerie international community, by planning and conducting related activities such as visits, conferences and seminars;
+d. internationally promotes the Gendarmeries and Police Forces with Military Status model to partners(organizations, associations, institutions, etc.) in order to provide a leading role for the Association within the gendarmerie international community, by planning and conducting related activities such as visits, conferences and seminars;

-- The above organ constitutes an office responsible for collecting and managing all matters related to activities decided and conducted by members.
+2. The above organ constitutes an office responsible for collecting and managing all matters related to activities decided and conducted by members.
 In this respect, the Secretariat:

-- is responsible for drafting all necessary documentation and carrying out any consequential bureaucratic activities, in line with the accomplishment of the tasks assigned;
+a. is responsible for drafting all necessary documentation and carrying out any consequential bureaucratic activities, in line with the accomplishment of the tasks assigned;

-- is used as a focal point in relation to the third parties;
+b. is used as a focal point in relation to the third parties;

-- organizes and coordinates combined activities and any related accomplishments as well as all preparatory meetings;
+c. organizes and coordinates combined activities and any related accomplishments as well as all preparatory meetings;

-- represents a point of reference for collecting and distributing reports and information;
+d. represents a point of reference for collecting and distributing reports and information;

-- acts as a centre for preparing the minutes of meetings and makes sure that any action resulting from the decisions made under these circumstances be carried out by preparing the Common Declaration;
+e. acts as a centre for preparing the minutes of meetings and makes sure that any action resulting from the decisions made under these circumstances be carried out by preparing the Common Declaration;

-- makes sure that action be taken on the decisions made by the Commission, by obtaining a report with the results of the activities carried out and any commitments programmed;
+f. makes sure that action be taken on the decisions made by the Commission, by obtaining a report with the results of the activities carried out and any commitments programmed;

-- examines general or specific proposals and requests presented by the signatories;
+g. examines general or specific proposals and requests presented by the signatories;

 Bilateral Exchanges of personnel

-Procedures for admission into the Association
+Procedures for admission into and resignation from the Association

-- An application for admission is to be submitted through the Presidency.
+1. According to Annex 4 of this agreement, an application for admission is to be submitted through the Presidency.
 The application is to be accompanied by an invitation for an introductory visit.
 The Presidency will invite the applicant for the presentation of their organization during a Commission meeting.
 The Presidency will appoint a delegation consisting of at least three officers from the Presidency, incoming Presidency and other Members, and will send the delegation to the candidate country for a fact-finding mission.
 The report of the fact-finding mission must contain a description of the organization and mission of the candidate force.
 To this end, the Presidency draws up a mission order and immediately provides the other Members with the report.

-- Each Member has the right to one vote.
+4. Each Member has the right to one vote.

-- Membership is lost:
+5. Membership is lost:

-- by resignation;
+a. by resignation;

 Any proposal to modify the current Agreement is addressed to the Secretariat of the Presidency in turn, who will take action by transmitting the proposal to all Members of the Association, for examination.
 Acceptance, which must have the consensus of all Members, becomes official when published in the Common Declaration of the Directors/Commanding Generals.

-- The host country can determine the meeting language and, in this case, will take necessary measures to translate the meeting into English.
+2. The host country can determine the meeting language and, in this case, will take necessary measures to translate the meeting into English.

-- All Members of the Association on this date of October 7th, 2015 approve this agreement, once viewed and examined.
+1. All Members of the Association on this date of 23rd October, 2018 approve this agreement, once viewed and examined.

-MEMBERS, ASSOCIATE MEMBERS AND OBSERVERS OF THE ASSOCIATION
+MEMBERS AND OBSERVERS OF THE ASSOCIATION

-French Gendarmerie nationale – 1994
+French Gendarmerie Nationale – 1994

 Italian Arma dei Carabinieri – 1994